marcomole00/sweng2-rp-mole/report.md

 Most often, images require configuration through the use of environment variables.
 The documentation of these variables is generally found on the registry itself, to be consulted by the developer when writing the specification of the Pod.

-Configuration errors could be caused by human error, or by the lack of documentation of the registry itself.
+Configuration errors could be caused by human error, either neglecting to read the documentation, or by misinterpreting it, or by the lack of documentation of the image itself.
-The effects of these errors could be result in a crash of the container, either immediate or after some time, or in a misbehavior of the container.
+Misconfiguration could lead to the application not working as expected, or not working at all.
 It also could be a security risk, since a misconfiguration of security parameters could lead to the use of default credentials, or to the use of a non secure protocol.

 An erroneous configuration of a container is hard to debug, since the point of failure may not be immediately recognizable due to the highly level of coupling of microservices architecture.
-There is also an additional element of complexity due to the fact that the application is running inside a virtualized environment, and the failure could be caused by a misconfiguration of the container itself, or by a misconfiguration of the virtualized environment.
+There is also an additional element of complexity due to the fact that the application is running inside a virtualized environment, and the failure could be caused by a misconfiguration of the container itself.

-The errors could be: the container crashes, the container boots but the application does not work as expected, the container boots but the application does not work at all.
-These errors could also be caused by other factors, such as the network, the virtualized environment, the orchestration service, or the application itself.
-All these factors make the debugging process potentially very complex.
+The manifestations of these errors are mainly two: the application does not work as expected, or it does not work at all.
+The first case happens when the misconfiguration is not critical, and the application is still able to run, but with some functionalities not working as expected.
+For example, the application could be running with some default configuration that does not expose all the functionalities of the application.

+The second case happens when the misconfiguration is critical, and the application is not able to run at all.
+For example, no credentials are provided to the application, and the application is not able to connect to the database.

+In both cases, the developer has to debug the application to find the cause of the error, and then fix it.
+This is a time consuming process, since the developer has to find the cause of the error, and then fix it.

 It could be also a potentially costly error, since most of K8s clusters exist on a pay-per-use cloud environment.